Recovery is a lifelong journey

 Treatment is just the beginning.
-Recovery is a lifelong journey, and the importance of staying connected to those who’ve been there and can lend support can’t be overstated.
-That’s why the Meadows Behavioral Healthcare Alumni Association provides alumni of all MBH programs with ongoing resources and community to empower them to continue the work they began during treatment.
+Recovery is a lifelong journey, and we’ve seen firsthand how staying connected to those who’ve been there can make all the difference.
+That’s why our Meadows Behavioral Healthcare Alumni Association, MBH Onward, exists — to provide alumni of all MBH programs with ongoing resources and community to empower them to continue the work they began during treatment.

 Want to Connect?
 Call The Meadows Alumni Association